Riding the Trend or Protecting Profits | People's United Financial Inc. (PBCT)

 PBCT’s Market Performance

-PBCT stocks went down by -0.82% for the week, with a monthly drop of -0.06% and a quarterly performance of 25.10%, while its annual performance rate touched 57.14%.
-The volatility ratio for the week stands at 2.15% while the volatility levels for the past 30 days are set at 2.45% for People’s United Financial Inc..
-The simple moving average for the period of the last 20 days is 1.21% for PBCT stocks with a simple moving average of 36.45% for the last 200 days.
+PBCT stocks went up by 0.22% for the week, with a monthly jump of 3.59% and a quarterly performance of 27.49%, while its annual performance rate touched 60.04%.
+The volatility ratio for the week stands at 3.27% while the volatility levels for the past 30 days are set at 2.59% for People’s United Financial Inc..
+The simple moving average for the period of the last 20 days is 0.15% for PBCT stocks with a simple moving average of 34.08% for the last 200 days.

 Analysts’ Opinion of PBCT